LucasSGomide/MongoDB/README.md

 Check if a field exists in the document.
   - Use true to find a field that exists.
-  - Use false to find a field that does not exist.
+  - Use false to find documents in which a field does not exist.

 ```
 db.collection.find({ qty: { $exists: true } })